alvaro20dam/alvaro20dam.github.io/_posts/2025-06-03-cinema-analysis.md

 SET @R = 1.0;
 ```

-Here, `@P` becomes our pivot point – a critical threshold set at `400.0` (perhaps indicating $400 or €400 in annual ticket spending).
+Here, `@P` becomes our pivot point – a critical threshold set at `$400.0`.
 This number is more than just a figure; it represents our idea of what constitutes a "high-spending" customer, or perhaps even a potential target price for our annual subscription.
-The `@R` variable, set at 1.0, is currently a placeholder for a future mathematical nuance, ready to influence how we model subscription adoption later on.
+The `@R` variable, set at 1.0, **`is currently a placeholder for a future mathematical nuance, ready to influence how we model subscription adoption later on`**.
+*
 ***

 ### Unveiling the Segments – Who Are Our Customers, Really?